Pohick Creek: Course

 Pohick Creek forms at the confluence of Rabbit Branch and Sideburn Branch in Burke, Virginia.
-Pohick Creek Creek then flows southeast, forming the border between Burke and West Springfield.
-After crossing the Fairfax County Parkway, it enters Newington and descends into a gorge where the Gerry Connolly Cross County Trail follows the creek, crossing it eight times.
+Pohick Creek then flows southeast through West Springfield.
+After crossing beneath the Fairfax County Parkway, it crosses the Atlantic Seaboard Fall Line near Ridgebrook Drive and Donegal Lane.
+The Gerry Connolly Cross County Trail follows the creek south of the parkway, crossing it eight times.
 It then passes into Lorton and crosses Interstate 95, the CSX RF&P Subdivision, and U.S. Route 1.
-It then meets the Potomac River in Pohick Bay about 0.5 miles north of Springfield Farms.
+It then meets the Potomac River in Pohick Bay.